HosseinSharifii/PyCMLutilities/docs/pages/plots/cat_mpl.md

                 ]
     ````

-    2. To broadly adjust these parameters, user needs to define a section called `point_formatting` and assign the new values in there.
+    2. To globally adjust these parameters, user needs to define a section called `point_formatting` and assign the new values in there.

+    Default values for `point_formatting` are:

     ````javascript
     "point_formatting":
         {
-            "confidence_int": new_value,
+            "confidence_int": "sd",
-            "estimator": new_value,
+            "estimator": "mean",
-            "linestyle": new_value,
+            "linestyle": "-",
-            "dodge": new_value,
+            "dodge": true,
-            "join": new_value,
+            "join": true,
-            "errwidth": new_value,
+            "errwidth": None,
-            "capsize": new_value,
+            "capsize": None
-            "linewidth": new_value
         }
     ````